top of page

 Each breed of chicken has different requirements for space in the coop or in a run.
 It is vital to have adequate space in the coop for your chickens to sleep comfortably and for their internal temperature to decrease.

-Clean the Coop
+Regularly Clean the Chicken Coop

 While in the winter the deep litter method keeps your chickens warm, this method will increase the heat of a coop in the summer.
 As noted in venting the coop, ensuring this space is cool is critical because hens spend time in there laying eggs.